paramraghavan/graphDB/gremlin_model_query/thinking_in_graph.md

 - Filters and Conditions: Similar to WHERE clauses in SQL, but applied while traversing the graph.
 - Projection: Selecting specific properties of vertices or edges, similar to choosing columns in an SQL query.

+## SQL to Gremlin Analogies
+Here are some analogies to translate SQL concepts to Gremlin:

+- **SELECT**: In SQL, you select rows from a table.
+In Gremlin, you start a traversal (g.V(), g.E() for vertices and edges, respectively) and filter/select vertices or edges.
+- **WHERE**: Filtering is done in Gremlin using steps like has(), hasLabel(), and where() which are analogous to SQL's WHERE clause.
+- **JOIN**: Graph databases naturally represent relationships, so you don't need explicit JOINs.
+Traversing from one vertex to another via edges is inherently a "join" operation.

 ## SQL
 **SQL Table**